benjaminsanborn/psq/README.md

-# pgi - PostgreSQL Monitoring CLI
+# psqi - PostgreSQL Monitoring CLI

 A TUI-based PostgreSQL monitoring tool built with Go and Bubble Tea that reads database connections from `~/.pg_service.conf`.